callme-pantera/CSL-Prototype/documentation/77-KL-OmniVM-tuning.md

-# VLAN77 - Advanced Tuning of the Kali Linux Omni-VM
+# VLAN77 - Tuning of the Kali Linux Omni-VM

 In this documentation, I will document the process of advanced enhancing and hardening of the Kali Linux Omni-VM.
 This is not a tutorial, as mentioned before, but rather a reflection of my thought process and results.